 What is an Outside Agency and which ones are used by the school?

 An outside agency, is an agency, service or profession used by the school to offer advice about how best to support a pupil's needs.
 The Special Educational Needs Co-ordinator (SENDCo) can refer to most of these agencies directly.
 Most agencies used by the school are to provide the school with advice, but the SENDCo can also refer to, or advise you about, services that can support a parent/carer or family.
 Most referrals will require parental/carer permission and a referral form will need to be signed.
 The school cannot access agency support without this permission.

 Cognition and Learning (Learning Needs)

-- Educational Psychologist (STAPS) - Assessments or observations within the school setting to provide advice about educational needs
+- Futures in Mind - Educational Psychologist (EP) Service - Assessments or observations within the school setting to provide advice about educational needs

-- Specialist Teacher (STAPS) - Assessed within the school setting.
+- Specialist Teacher (STT) - Assessed within the school setting.
 The assessment then outlines a pupil's strengths and weaknesses and can identify, for example, Dyslexia and Dyscalculia

 Communication and Interaction (Speech and Language)